 People who have tried Xenical and Orlistat before but found these ineffective might be advised by their doctor to try Mysimba or Saxenda.

 If you haven’t taken weight loss treatment before, we recommend you speak to your doctor in the first instance, so that they can help you to identify whether treatment is necessary.
 They will also need to give you advice on eating a healthy diet, and getting the right exercise; these practices will need to be used in addition to any medicine they prescribe for your weight loss programme to be effective.

 Are there different side effects?

 The recorded side effects for Xenical and Orlistat may differ slightly, because they may not have been tested on the same group.
 However, as both medicines are the same, the risk of side effects will be very similar if not identical.

-The risk of side effects for Alli, as it is not as potent as the other two options, will typically be lower.
+The risk of side effects for Alli, as it is not as potent as the two stronger versions of this drug, will typically be lower.

 Refer to our product pages for more information.

 Before ordering weight loss medication online, it’s advisable to see your GP first.
 They will be able to help you devise a weight loss plan, and give you advice on diet and exercise.
 If they think treatment could help you, they will be able to initiate a prescription for this.

 You can buy your weight loss medication online using our secure consultation service.
 Take our questionnaire to have your request reviewed by our doctor.
 Once your order has been authorised by our prescriber, your medication will be dispensed and shipped from our UK pharmacy.

 - Secure Payment & Data